 As you can see below, we didn’t push the pins all the way in until we were finished.
 This allowed us to place the pin portion up against the ruler, making a crisp line.

-Now to make my extra large board for my side!
+Now to make another DIY large memo board for my side, but even larger!

 For the extra wide board, we were smart and placed an older drop cloth down on the garage floor first.
 This wasn’t our first rodeo.